StydeNet/html/docs/field-builder.md

 If you want to customize the default templates, just run: `php artisan vendor:publish` in the console, all the templates will be copied to the `resources/views/themes/[theme]/fields/` folder.

-Otherwise, the package will use the default templates (stored in /vendor/styde/html/themes/) so you don’t need to copy the extra files into your project.
+Otherwise, the package will use the default templates (stored in /vendor/styde/html/themes/) so you don’t need to copy extra files into your project.

 ##name attribute: